E-Bikes 101

 Class 2 - Pedal Assist & Throttle

-Class 2 bikes have both pedal assist and a throttle, which boosts pedaling, up to 20mph.
-Class 2 bikes are hub-drive only.
+Class 2 bikes have both pedal assist and a throttle, which boosts pedaling, up to 20mph when needed.

 Class 3 - Pedal Assist+

-Some bike shops will only work on e-bikes they sell, or at least only e-bikes from reputable brands.
-E-bikes costing less than $1,000 may not have replaceable parts or batteries and may be turned away by some mechanics.
+Some bike shops will only work on e-bikes they sell, or at least only ebikes from reputable brands.
+The lowest priced e-bikes may not have replaceable parts or batteries and may be turned away by some mechanics.

 Pricing

 E-bikes have a larger initial investment compared to regular bikes, but a much lower one to any kind of gas-powered transportation.
-Consumers can find e-bikes online starting around $800.
+Consumers can find e-bikes online starting around $800 or less.
 However, reliable e-bikes that are serviceable, with reliable batteries and components, usually start closer to $1,200.
-For cargo e-bikes and e-bikes with more features or upgraded components, consumers can expect to spend $2,000+.
+For cargo e-bikes and e-bikes with more features or upgraded components, consumers can expect to spend $2,000 or more.

 Range

-The distance you’re able to travel will vary depending on the amount of pedal assist used, terrain, battery power/age and total weight you’ll carry.
+The distance you’re able to travel on a single charge will vary depending on a number of factors like hills, cargo weight, wind and temperature.
 Many companies quote +/-40-60 miles on a single charge.

 Things to Consider Before Buying Your E-Bike